Burnt Mill Academy

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-- GCSE Grade C or above (Grade 4) in English and Maths
+- GCSE Grade C or above (Grade 4) in English, Maths and Science

 - Honours Degree

-We are looking for candidates who will commit to our vision and values.
+We are looking for candidates who will committee to our vision and values.

 BMAT is committed to the following:

 ‘No limits’ attitude towards children